gres-ufpr/nsga-iii/README.md

 ## Original Paper

 Deb, Kalyanmoy, and Himanshu Jain. "**An evolutionary many-objective optimization algorithm using reference-point-based nondominated sorting approach, part I: solving problems with box constraints.**" IEEE Transactions on Evolutionary Computation 18, no. 4 (2013): 577-601.

+## Contributions

+Feel free to fork this project, work on it and then make a pull request.

+## Questions or Suggestions

+Feel free to create <a href="https://github.com/gres-ufpr/nsga-iii/issues">issues</a> here as you need